Euroformula Open Championship

 The Euroformula Open Championship (formerly the Spanish Formula Three Championship, European F3 Open Championship) is a junior formula racing series based in Spain.
-It was one of six national and international Formula Three championships in Europe and Scandinavia that together used to form an important part of the established "career ladder" below Formula One.
+It was one of six national and international Formula Three championships in Europe that together used to form an important part of the established "career ladder" below Formula One.
 The championship's first season was held in 2001.
 In 2006, it was branded as the Spanish F3 Championship by Toyota, in deference to its sole engine supplier.
 In 2020, the championship ceased to be a F3-championship and will share its specifications with Japan's Super Formula Lights based on the previous-generation Formula Three standards, primarily with a choice of engines.

 Profile

 The Spanish Formula Three Championship was formed during Spain's recent growth period in motor racing that began with the Euro Open Movistar by Nissan, which eventually became the World Series by Renault when the two companies' motor racing programs were reorganised.
 The new championship replaced the previously existing Super Formula Toyota, a one-make series with performance similar to F3.

 The European F3 Open championship has become successful by actively taking measures to control budget requirements.
 This provides a more achievable option for drivers who lack the major sponsorship portfolio that is required by leading Euroseries teams, and would otherwise have to look elsewhere for their next step up the career ladder.

 With Renault's backing, the World Series has developed into a championship from which drivers can reach Formula One, and three major Spanish teams are established in GP2.
 This has fostered new opportunities for the graduates of Spanish F3, which has, in turn, made the championship itself a success.

 In recent years the Championship has become much less centred in Spain, with races across Europe, and has successfully attracted famous non-Spanish teams to take part.
 The first was the British outfit Team West-Tec who went on to win two Driver's Championship titles in their first three seasons, and which were followed a year later by Italy's RP Motorsport who have won races each year since joining.

 The championship was renamed to Euroformula Open Championship for 2014, after the FIA restricted the use of the Formula Three name to championships that do not follow the current engine regulations.